SioneDaniels05/EECS-348---Project/README.md

 Architecture: Hierarchical logic architecture is defined with goals and classes.
 Interface: Example what the interface may look like with examples of valid and invalid inputs.
 Quality: Handling invalid inputs, error checking, and watching for vulnerabilities in the code.

+**Project Part 4,5,6 - Implementation, Test Cases, and User Manual** The following is a short introduction to the documents as a whole:

+Implementation:

+Test Cases:

+  Purpose: The purpose of this Test Case Specification Document for the EECS –348 Calculator application defines numerous test cases that check the application’s ability to handle basic, established functionalities of a typical calculator.
+  Scope: To guide the reader in the possible uses and abilities of the calculator application

+User Manual: